Alert 29 March 2019

 - amendments concerning options to purchase under certain land banking schemes – requiring payment for the option to be paid to a legal practitioner, conveyancer or licenced estate agent acting for the vendor to hold on trust for the purchaser until registration of the plan of subdivision or expiry of date for exercise of the option.

-More information about these other amendments will be provided in a subsequent bulletin if and when the bill passes into law.
+More information about these other amendments will be provided if the bill passes into law.